AlgoAjji/TDS-Project1-Virtual_TA/README.md

 # TDS-Project1-Virtual_TA
-This project is a part of TDS subject
+This is Project-1 of TDS subject, where we are supposed to do a Virtual Assistant for our TAs, which scrapes the query data, readily available on the IITM BS Degree's discourse forum.